ItsKris1/E-commerce-store/README.md

 ### User and profile as UserProfile
 - Create, delete, view, modify your UserProfile<br><br>

-### Payment
-- Integration with PayPal Sandbox.
-Not live version.
-For testing purposes you can go through the whole checkout process by just clicking the button "Continue for now"<br><br>

 ### Checkout
 1. Fill your shopping cart
 2. Enter your shipping and billing details
 Option to use or save default and billing address
-4. Your order summary and payment
+4. Your order summary
-5. On succesful payment, order goes through and user will be redirected to final page
+5. If order goes through and user will be redirected to final page